shenjiaxing/shenjiaxing.github.io/_pages/rpgadmission.md

 - **Real-world resources**: access to computing infrastructure and application-driven datasets
 - **Close mentorship**: a growing lab where students and fellows can help shape new directions from an early stage

-## Selected Strengths
+### Selected Strengths

   - Research published in venues such as ACM TOIS, IEEE TMC, IEEE TKDE, WWW, and IEEE INFOCOM
   - Best Paper Awards at IEEE INFOCOM and ICNP
   - Interdisciplinary environment within Lingnan University’s School of Data Science

+# PhD Opportunities
+We are recruiting **self-motivated research postgraduate students** who want to work on human-centered AI, adaptive large language models, and intelligent systems for real-world applications.

-## What We Look For
+### What We Look For
 Successful applicants typically have:
   - A strong bachelor’s and/or master’s background in Computer Science, Data Science, Artificial Intelligence, Statistics, or related areas
   - Solid programming and implementation ability
   - Research potential shown through thesis work, publications, internships, competitions, or substantial projects
   - Strong motivation for long-term research and scientific writing
   - Good written and spoken English; TOEFL/IELTS is required for non-native speakers when applicable

-## What You Can Expect
+### What You Can Expect

 - Close supervision in a focused and growing research group
 - Training for publication-oriented research